Alejogb1/job-board/blog-data/how-can-i-write-a-non-sql-dataset-to-a-sql-table-using-dataiku.md

 id: "how-can-i-write-a-non-sql-dataset-to-a-sql-table-using-dataiku"
 ---

-Let's tackle this.
+.
 I remember a particularly frustrating project a few years back.
 We had this system that churned out data in, let's call it, a semi-structured format—think nested json objects mixed with some flat csv-like data.
 The target was, of course, a well-structured postgresql database.
 Dataiku’s inherent capabilities couldn't directly consume it, so we had to get a bit inventive to get it into the SQL tables.
 It's a very common scenario, and Dataiku, while powerful, often needs a helping hand when faced with non-standard data structures moving into a rigid schema.
 The key here is understanding data transformations and leveraging Dataiku’s flexibility.

 The core issue isn't about a direct "write non-sql to sql" action—Dataiku doesn’t offer magic that simply bypasses the structured nature of databases.
 Instead, we need to shape the non-sql data into a tabular format that mirrors our target SQL table schema before inserting it.
 Think of it as translation; you're converting from a language the database doesn’t speak into one it understands.